 List of Common Export Countries for U.S. Merchants

-Here is the latest update from the U.S. Postal Service regarding international shipments and in-country operations that are popular export countries for U.S. merchants.
+Here is the latest update from international postal operators regarding in-country operations.
 The list is divided into sections:

 - North America & Caribbean